ikourtid/rbcommons/README.md

 This repo has several general collection classes that follow this MutableXYZ / XYZ pattern.
 We almost never pass a MutableXYZ as an argument, except possibly inside a private method - and even that is rare.
-Instead, there is often a single method that instantiates a MutableXYZ, fills in its contents, and returns an XYZ.
+Instead, there is often a single method that instantiates a MutableXYZ, fills in its contents, and returns ar XYZ.
 From that point on, there's no way to change XYZ's contents.

 The main collection classes that implement this are ```RBMap``` / ```RBSet``` and ```IidMap``` / ```IidSet``` (see below).